Top 14 Frequently Asked Questions About Workplace Discrimination

 - Military status

-What Needs to Be Proven in Court:
+What Needs to Be Proven in Court for a Discrimination Claim?

 Discrimination cases must be accompanied with proof, which can sometimes make them difficult to win.
 As the plaintiff, we must show that there was unfavorable action taken by the employer, the conditions and terms of employment were altered, or that employment decisions were made based on a type of bias.
 This evidence can be hard to find, but our skilled attorney can help evaluate your situation and determine the next step that needs to be taken.